bmammadli/CNN-Stress-Estimation/README.md

 Implementation of a **Convolutional Neural Networks (CNN)** for stress state estimation from deformed surface images.

-This project was presented as a research poster at **PyTorch Conference Europe 2026**, demonstrating the application of deep learning for stress estimation directly from deformed surface images.
+This project was presented as a research poster at **PyTorch Conference Europe 2026**, demonstrating the application of deep learning for stress state estimation directly from deformed surface images.
 The repository provides the official implementation accompanying the presented work.

 ---